5 Parrots Had To Be Separated By The Zoo Because They Were Encouraging Each Other To Swear At The Guests

 Chico puts on quite a performance for a cheering crowd.

-This is quite a story to read or hear about, I can only imagine how it felt to the visitors who were lucky enough to visit the zoo before the gang split up.
-It must be a hilarious experience to listen to a group of parrots swearing their hearts out as you walk around the park.
+This is quite a story to read or hear about; I can only imagine how it felt for the visitors who were lucky enough to visit the zoo before the gang split up.
+It must have been a hilarious experience to listen to a group of parrots swearing their hearts out as you walked around the park.

-It's even better telling the story to someone else who probably won't believe you unless you bring some evidence.
-I wonder how the group is doing now and whether or not they changed their naughty ways.
+It's even better telling the story to someone else who probably won't believe you unless you provide some evidence.
+I wonder how the group is doing now and whether they have changed their naughty ways.